About

 "What about political leaders?"

-The STIB/MIVB has identified the root cause of the disturbances: technical defects in the M7 wheels (ovalization).
+The STIB-MIVB has identified the root cause of the disturbances: there are technical defects in the M7 wheels (ovalization).
 The premature wear is reportedly due to a poor choice of materials.

-Measures have been implemented, but they remain insufficient and ineffective:
+Measures have been implemented, but they remain limited and insufficient:

-- Rail grinding: its effects last only one to two weeks at most.
+- Rail grinding: its effects last only a few weeks at most; yet STIB-MIVB grinds the rails only twice a year.

 - Wheel reprofiling: differences persist between trains, this measure does not work for the entire fleet, and it is not a long-term solution.